 ncaa lawyers for student athlete college eligibility

-The National Collegiate Athletic Association (NCAA) regulates student athletes from 1,098 colleges and universities and 102 different athletic conferences across the United States.
-Functioning as the general legislative and administrative authority for men’s and women’s intercollegiate athletics, the NCAA is charged with creating and enforcing rules of play for various sports as well as the eligibility criteria for student-athletes.
-When student athletes encounter issues that affect their ability to compete, the NCAA lawyers at Global Sports Advocates provide the representation necessary to resolve college eligibility disputes as quickly and efficiently as possible.
+The National Collegiate Athletic Association (NCAA) regulates student-athletes from 1,098 colleges and universities and 102 different athletics conferences across the United States.
+Functioning as the general legislative and administrative authority for men's and women's intercollegiate athletics, it's charged with creating and enforcing rules of play for various sports as well as the eligibility criteria for student-athletes.
+When student-athletes encounter NCAA anti-doping rule violations that affect their ability to compete, the team at Global Sports Advocates has the expertise and experience necessary to reduce or eliminate the athlete’s potential sanction as quickly and efficiently as possible.

 • Stimulants